nghiatd16/djangofull_docker/readme.md

 Where it is described how this boilerplate was created from scratch so that you can build your own.

 ### Basic Usage
-1. First run `make build` inside root directory.
+1. First run `sudo make build` inside root directory.
-2. Then run `make up` to start up the project for first time.
+2. Then run `sudo make up` to start up the project for first time.

 Checkout the [commands](#commands) section for more usage.